-Embrace the spirit of Saigon with a full-day Ho Chi Minh city tour soaking up the rich tapestry of history and culture.
+Embrace the spirit of Saigon with a day trip from Ho Chi Minh city soaking up the rich tapestry of history and culture.
 Visit the iconic landmarks of the Notre Dame Cathedral and the Central Post Office, and hear the tragedy of war at Reunification Palace and War Remnants Museum.
 Cruise the laneways of Cholon by cyclo and haggle for a bargain at Binh Tay Market.

 Start your day visiting two iconic architectural landmarks the Notre Dame Cathedral and the Central Post Office built between 1877 and 1883 by renowned designer Gustav Eiffel.
 The cathedral still remains an active church with services each day and is favoured backdrop for Vietnamese wedding photographs.